englander/replication_closures/README.md

-# Data and Code for "Information and Spillovers from Targeting Policy in Peru's Anchoveta Fishery"
+# Data and Code for: "Information and Spillovers from Targeting Policy in Peru's Anchoveta Fishery"

 Gabriel Englander.
 American Economic Journal: Economic Policy.